LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 Users with this role can also:

 * Activate and train models
-* Create, deploy and manage agent connectors within Conversation Builder
+* Create, deploy and manage agent connectors at the bot level within Conversation Builder
-* View, download and purge analytics data
+* View and download analytics data

 This role doesn't allow the user to create and manage templates, accounts or users.

-Also, this role doesn't allow the user to access the Bots Status application, which is an operations area where bot deployments can also be managed.
+Also, this role doesn't allow the user to access the Bots Status application, which is the operations area where bot deployments for the entire organization can be managed.

 ### Bot Builder Lite